 “One night in the very lovely capital city of New Zealand, Wellington, I woke up crying.
-Not provoked by anything I’d read or seen that day or month, I’d just had a dream about a baby being taken away from its’ mother.
+Not provoked by anything I’d read or seen that day or week, I’d just had a dream about a baby being taken away from its’ mother.
 A black baby bear.
 Holding it, I could feel its’ anguish and I promised that I would get them back together but for now this was the situation and there was nothing any of us could do without them both being killed outright.
 I knew it was in China.
-The dream was so profound that even after eventually falling back to sleep, when I woke up in the morning my heart hurt, I continued to cry and knew that this dream was reminding me of a responsibility I have as a human being.
+The dream was so profound that even after eventually falling back to sleep, when I woke up in the morning my heart hurt, I continued to cry and knew that this dream was reminding me of a responsibility I have as humankind.

 Top of the food chain, I’ve always been aware, ever since I was a little girl, of how we as people treat animals and the environment badly.
 Always I’ve known in my heart that this is not only unfair but simply not good enough.
 So what do we do about it?
 Well that little girl did as much as she could and contributed pocket money/savings to animals charities such as WSPA and WWF, later going on to do more fundraising and again giving those monies (however minor they may have been) to causes that meant something and organisations that were (and still are) doing great work for animals across the world.
 At the age of 18 I went on a family trip to India, and on only the second day in I saw a dancing bear on the drive from Delhi into Agra and later that day saw a dog being run over.
 My sensitive soul wasn’t happy.
 I reported the location of the dancing bear as best I could to WSPA.
 It was the least I could do and yet there is always more that can be done.
 I feel the issue of animal rights is one that has a way to go, although much has been done even in the 36 years I have been alive, by some truly incredible individuals and organisations!